Sunhaloo/Obsidian-Publishing/Learning/Courses/The Odin Project/The Odin Project Foundations.md

 >- Build Things
 >- Watch YouTube Videos!
 >- Google It!
->- Take Breaks; even if you have to take 1 days off
+>- Take Breaks; even if you have to take 1 day off
 >This will help you to motivate yourself and have a **Growth Mindset**
 >- This to this song if you need some motivation: [Click Here](https://www.youtube.com/watch?v=n1oUspMuUgk)
 >
 >>[!info] Brain Modes
 >>### Focus Mode
->>- Occurs when you are **actively** learning, reading, watching videos, working on projects and more
+>>- Occurs when you are **actively** learning, reading, watching videos, working on projects and more.
 >>### Diffuse Mode
 >>- Occurs when you are away from the Computer
 >>	- Bathing